plus2047/ITPC/notes/graph.md

 if NEGATIVE-WEIGHTED edge exist:
 Bellman-Ford algorithm.

-if need to get shortest path len between each node:
+if need to get shortest path len between EACH NODE:
 Floyd's algorithm.

 floyd's algorithm can run on graph with negative edge.